 - When finished, pour mulled wine into a jug or container with sliced fruit, ½ cup of blackberries and ½ cup cranberries.
 Add ¼ cup of brandy, stir gently and refrigerate for 2-3 hours until cold.

 - For garnish, thinly slice 1 lemon, 1 lime, and 1 green apple.
 Add ice to glasses and pour sangria, adding some of the drunken fruit, and leaving some room for fresh fruit.
-Add blackberries, pomegranate seeds, cranberries, and sliced fruit with optional star anise and herbal-floral garnish.
+Add blackberries, pomegranate seeds, cranberries, and sliced fruit with optional star anise/herbal garnish.